hacs/documentation/source/docs/use/type/theme.md

 ## Themes download location

-!!! info
 Any theme downloaded with HACS is stored in `themes/` in your Home Assistant configuration directory.

-??? nerd-mode

-    Nothing yet :(